Improving Admin Center setup and deployment times

 Design approach

 I used the audit results to help support a collaborative session with my PM and engineering partners.
-We discussed what our key considerations should be and then dot-voted to narrow down our top three.
-From there, we generated some early ideas via a crazy 8s session.
+We first discussed what our key solutions should encompass.

 Sorting ideas